In this article:

 2. If you do not want customers to finalise an order online (i.e. you are using a read-only Mobile Digital Menu instead of full Online Ordering), scroll down to Order Types and make sure that all order types are unticked (delivery, pick up, eat in).

 4. Go to Online Ordering > Opening Hours.
 Tick each day that you are open and fill out the start and end times, then Save.

 NOTE: It is important that you save on this page, even if you already have opening hours set.
 This is what will make your online platform appear!

-5. Go to Customers > Guest Check-In and click Download QR Code.
+1. Go to Customers > Guest Check-In and click Download QR Code.

-6. This will download a sample QR code to your computer.
+2. This will download a sample QR code to your computer.

-- Scan the downloaded sample QR code with your phone
+Understand the sample QR code

 You will be directed to your online mobile ordering site.